-We’ve been working with EQC to simplify the way earthquake claims are managed.
-Rather than you having to lodge a claim with both EQC and AMI, we will lodge, manage and settle all house and contents claims related to the recent earthquakes.
-This will be regardless of whether your claim is under or over the EQC cap.
+We’ve simplified the way earthquake claims are managed.
+Rather than you having to deal with both EQC and AMI, we will lodge, manage and settle all house and contents claims related to the recent earthquakes.
+This is regardless of whether your claim is under or over the EQC cap.
 This will deliver efficiency for everyone by reducing double handling through fewer assessments and handovers between organisations, which will speed up settlements.

 Frequently asked questions

 - Who will complete the assessment of the damage to my home?

 If you live in Kaikoura, teams from IAG will visit you and assess the damage to your property.

 We have partnered with Crawford & Company, one of the largest loss adjusting organisations in New Zealand, to assess your property if you live in the Marlborough region.

 Cunningham Lindsey, a global loss adjusting, claims, management and risk solutions firm, will manage our assessments in Wellington and the lower North Island.

 In Christchurch, Hanmer Springs, Waiau and North Canterbury, Symetri, an end-to-end catastrophe, project and claims management company, will complete assessments on our behalf.